ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Motivating Analyses

 An exact realization of $\phi$ is nontrivial.
 Prior works approximate $\phi$ by maintaining a keyword list for each category; \citet{venhoff2025understanding} found ${|\mathcal{T}|}$=8 categories, while \citet{chen2025seal} identified ${|\mathcal{T}|}$=3.
 However, keyword-based methods fail when models generate lexical variations and tokens outside keyword lists \citep{agarwal2025gpt}.

-We present an empirical observation that enables a generalizable approximation of $\phi$, based on the sparsity pattern of the normalized attention scores \footnote{The normalized attention scores are defined as $\operatorname{softmax}(qK^\top)$ and sparsity is measured by setting a threshold at $1\%$ of the row-wise maximum, following \citet{zhang2023h2o}.}. \autoref{fig:sparsity_motivation} reports layer-wise sparsity ratios for two LRMs on AIME prompts.
+We present an empirical observation that enables a generalizable approximation of $\phi$, based on the sparsity pattern \cite{ramachandran2025accelerating} of the normalized attention scores\footnote{The normalized attention scores are defined as $\operatorname{softmax}(qK^\top)$ and sparsity is measured by setting a threshold at $1\%$ of the row-wise maximum, following \citet{zhang2023h2o}.}. \autoref{fig:sparsity_motivation} reports layer-wise sparsity ratios for {two LRMs (R1-Llama-8B and -70B) on AIME and LiveCodeBench prompts respectively}.
 We draw the following key observations:

 \textbf{Observation 1a: }The attention sparsity pattern across decode steps exhibits a tri-modal distribution.

 To \textit{only} interpret the sparsity regions, we follow \citet{chen2025seal} and assign representative keywords (\Cref{sec:appendix_keywords}) as illustrative labels.
 This categorization yields three thought types (${|\mathcal{T}|}=3$): \textbf{reasoning (R)}, involving systematic thinking; \textbf{execution (E)}, encompassing calculations, or code generation; and \textbf{transition (T)}, capturing uncertainty and backtracking behavior.